rootkit-io/rootkit-io/README.md

 ## Whoami I'm a Learner, Exploit Researcher and Aspiring Red Teamer

-- 📀 15 year old, I have been researching on diffrent things in cybersecurity since long time.
+- 📀 15 year old, I have been researching on different things in cybersecurity domain since long time.

 - 📀 Sometimes do CTF.